-6 Due from Canadian Forces Central Fund (CFCF)
+6. Due from Canadian Forces Central Fund

-The amount due from CFCF of \$2,638,074 (2017 - \$2,506,780) represents amounts held in trust.
-CFCF operates under the authority of the Chief of the Defence Staff (CDS) in its Non-Public Property (NPP) capacity.
+The amount due from Canadian Forces Central Fund ["CFCF"] of \$3,182,187 [2019 - \$2,396,787] is non-interest bearing and due on demand.
+CFCF operates under the authority of the Chief of the Defence Staff ["CDS"] in its Non-Public Property ["NPP"] capacity.
 Responsibility for directing the affairs of CFCF rests with the Managing Director, NPP as delegated by the CDS.

-7 Plan expenses payable
+7. Plan expenses payable

-Included in Plan expenses payable are accrued bridge benefits payable to terminated members of the Plan between 1999 and 2013 of \$553,623 (2017 - \$721,900).
+Included in Plan expenses payable are accrued bridge benefits payable to terminated members of the Plan between 1999 and 2013 of \$440,000 [2019 - \$429,719]; and accrued investment management fees of \$400,552 [2019 - \$384,130].

-8 Actuarial value of accrued pension benefits
+8. Actuarial value of accrued pension benefits

 Accrued pension benefits are the actuarially determined present value amounts required to satisfy all future pension obligations for active and retired Plan members at the statement date.
-An actuarial valuation of the Plan was made as at December 31, 2018, by Mercer (Canada) Limited, the Plan's actuaries.
+An actuarial valuation for funding purposes of the Plan was made as at December 31, 2020, by Mercer (Canada) Limited, the Plan's actuaries.